jeremyruppel/hoagie/README.md

 - the `--help` flag and no subcommand
 - the `help` subcommand and no arguments after that

-> See "Subcommand descriptions" for instructions on how to set help text for your subcommands.
+> See [Subcommand descriptions](#subcommand-descriptions) for instructions on how to set help text for your subcommands.

 ## Creating subcommands